KorfLab/IME/README.md

 ## Generating many parameter files ##

+I used a simple Perl wrapper script to just call ime_trainer.pl many times:

+	#!/usr/bin/perl
+	use strict;
+	use warnings FATAL => 'all';

+	foreach my $file (glob("*_IME_intron.fa")){
+		my $outfile = $file;
+		$outfile =~ s/fa$/params/;
+		my $command = "ime_trainer.pl -k 5 -p 400 -d 400 -c $file > $outfile";
+		print "Running $command\n";
+		system($command) && die "Can't run $command\n";
+	}

+## Exploring parameter space ##

 If you want to try lots of different parameter combinations, you can use the ime_explore_parameter_space.pl script.
 This is a wrapper script around the ime_trainer.pl script and changes several of the parameters in a set of nested loops.
-For each final combination of parameters, it runs ime_trainer.pl and produces an output file.
+For each final combination of parameters, it runs ime_trainer.pl and produces an output parameter file.

 It then runs the main imeter.pl script (see below) using that parameter file to score a set of wild-type Arabidopsis intron sequences for which we know (experimentally) how much they increase expression (relative to an intronless control).
 E.g.

-	ime_explore_parameter_space.pl Athaliana_IME_intron.fa db_IME_all_WT_introns.fa final_IME_scores_all_WT.tsv
+	ime_explore_parameter_space.pl Athaliana_IME_intron.fa db_IME_Rose_WT_introns.fa final_IME_scores.tsv

-+ The first argument is the input data to train from.
++ The first argument is the input intron sequence data to train from.
-+ The second argument is the file of 15 introns for which we know how much the intron increases expression (if at all)
++ The second argument is a file of 15 wild-type introns for which we know how much the intron increases expression (if at all).
 + The third argument is the name of a final output file in which to put the IMEter scores for all introns in the test file, under all parameter combinations.

+By default, the file will test various sizes of k (3–7), different distances from the TSS, use of partial or complete gene structures, and whether all splice isoforms of a gene are included in training, or just the primary isoform.
+It is expected that you would change the script to add/remove parameters as desired.
+In particular, change this line:

+	foreach my $distance_metric (qw(position14 position15 coordinate200_400 coordinate300_300 coordinate400_400)){

+The defaults are that it will test 1st vs 4th introns, 1st vs 5th, and introns that start before 200, 300, or 400 bp from the TSS against introns that start after 400, 300, or 400 bp from the TSS.

+The output file can be opened with Excel or R and subjected to correlation analysis to see which parameter sets best explain the known levels of expression increase (which are stored in the FASTA headers of the db_IME_Rose_WT_introns.fa file).

 ## Running the IMEter ##